percona/psmysql-docs/docs/using-keyring-plugin.md

 !!! note

-    The `keyring_file` plugin should not be used for regulatory compliance.
+    Do not use the `keyring_file` plugin for regulatory compliance.

-To install the plugin, follow the [installing and uninstalling plugins](https://dev.mysql.com/doc/refman/8.0/en/plugin-loading.html) instructions.
+You can install the plugin using the [`INSTALL PLUGIN`] statement or add the plugin to the plugin-load option in the my.cnf file.

 ## Load the keyring plugin

-You should load the plugin at server startup with the `-early-plugin-load` option to enable keyrings.
+You should load the plugin at server startup to enable keyrings with the `-early-plugin-load` option.
+We recommend that you load the plugin in the configuration file to facilitate recovery for encrypted tables.
+Also, you cannot use the redo log encryption, and the undo log encryption without `--early-plugin-load`.
+The normal plugin load happens too late in startup.
+Change the keyring_vault extension, “.so,” and the vault configuration file location to match your operating system if needed.

+If a server starts with multiple plugins loaded early, the `--early-plugin-load` option should contain the plugin names in a double-quoted list, separating each plugin name by a semicolon.
+The double quotes ensure the semicolons do not create issues when executing the list in a script.

 !!! warning

-    Only one keyring plugin should be enabled at a time.
+    Enable only one keyring plugin at a time.
 Enabling multiple keyring plugins is not supported and may result in data loss.

-We recommend that you load the plugin in the configuration file to facilitate recovery for encrypted tables.
-Also, the redo log encryption and the undo log encryption cannot be used without `--early-plugin-load`.
-The normal plugin load happens too late in startup.

-!!! note

-    The keyring_vault extension, “.so” and the file location for the vault configuration should be changed to match your operating system’s extension and the file location in your operating system.

 To use the keyring_vault, you can add this option to your configuration file: